nav-solutions/.github/profile/README.md

 - [RINEX (Receiver Independent EXchange) File parser](https://github.com/nav-solutions/rinex) supports almost all types of RINEX files, and comes with full CRINEX support, thanks to a modern rewrite of this algorithm.

+- [IONEX (Ionosphere Maps) parser](https://github.com/nav-solutions/ionex), a snapshot of the ionosphere state, in 2D or 3D

+- [DORIS (special Observation) RINEX parser](https://github.com/nav-solutions/doris), the DORIS measurement network is operated and maintained by CNES.

 - [SP3 File parser](https://github/com/nav-solutions/sp3) for precise navigation, typically required by PPP solutions.
 We support SP3 formatting as well and new features are being developed to provide Orbital Determination (OD).